 Rotten Tomatoes: 93%

 The overall plot of Il Mare is the same as The Lake House.
 A lonely woman lives in a shoreline house, and a lonely man lives in the same house but two years earlier.
 They soon realize they can communicate across time by leaving messages in the house’s mailbox.
 They end up falling in love without ever meeting each other.
 The Hollywood version has many timeline inconsistencies and cultural differences that impact the story.
 The Korean version works better regarding location, period, occupations, relationships between the characters, and even the house itself.
 Il Mare was also able to showcase Jun Ji-Hyun as more than just a beautiful actress but also a very skilled actress.

 Rotten Tomatoes: 89%

 A Tale of Two Sisters (The Uninvited)

 One of the scariest Korean films of all time is A Tale of Two Sisters.
 It is a very unconventional horror movie.
-Sure, it does have some jump scares, it mainly relies on psychological thrills to bring the horror.
+Sure, it does have some jump scares, but it mainly relies on psychological thrills to bring the horror.
 It is a story about a family that suffers from extreme grief and remorse.
 The US version revolves around the same plot the only minor difference between the two films is the age difference.
-However, the US version does not have the same effect as the film was inspired by a renowned Korean folktale.
+However, the US version does not have the same effect as a renowned Korean folktale inspired the film.
 This brings that extra level of horror and believability.
 The U.S. version relies more on jump scares and less on psychological thrills than the Korean version.
-In addition, there are supernatural elements in the Korean version that add that extra level of horror.
+In addition, supernatural elements in the Korean version add that extra level of horror.

 Rotten Tomatoes: 85%